Tahir-Zaman-23DS14/SQL-DataWareHouse-Project/README.md

   I create an overall project plan with a clear view of the whole picture, then break it down into small, manageable tasks.

 - **[Draw.io file](https://www.drawio.com/)**
   Used to design and visualize the project’s data architecture.
-Check the **Helping Materials** folder for screenshots of the architecture, or open the  link on your PC/laptop to explore the diagram interactively.
+Check the **Helping Materials** folder for screenshots of the data_architecture.